 Because all of the physical movement is done for you the game moves quickly which allows you to focus on strategy.
 The AI is pretty good, and in fact I’ve lost a significant percentage of the games I’ve played.

 The Jaipur app also offers a campaign mode which places the player in the position of a merchant looking to expand their interests across the whole of India.
 Starting in one corner of the map, players will slowly move out across the board, playing individual games, while trying to control the markets in states all over the subcontinent.

 A winning game in any state will reward the player with camels which allow them to travel to those other states, and gold which will allow them to pay one time entry fees.
 Each state has different settings: one state might allow you to have a hand size of 9 cards, while another state forces you to win 3 out of 3 rounds to win the game, while yet another state has fixed good prices instead of them decreasing in value.

 Players will also be presented with quests of a sort, or bandits which will steal gold from you, or even corrupt governors who require bribes before entering.
 As you move around, the map slowly reveals more and more of its secrets.
 I have yet to finish the campaign mode but it’s fun to see which new scenario may present itself.

 My only complaint about the campaign mode is that it’s perhaps not challenging enough.
 While each individual state has it’s own difficulty I never felt like I was going to run out of camels or gold.
 This could be intentional, but it never gave me an incentive to really double down on a specific area to win that game.
 I’m also not clear if the campaign mode has a “final result”.
-Am I trying to win one game in each state, am I trying to make it to a specific region of the
+Am I trying to win one game in each state, or am I trying to make it to a specific region of the map?

 Build Your Own Palace